transcom/mymove/docs/how-to/run-storybook.md

 ### Story changes require approval of Design

-As part of the new process of Design and Engineering collaboration, the design team has been made code owners of the code in `src/stories`.
-So if you are adding a new story or modifying an existing one you will be required to have a designer give their approval on the GitHub PR.
+As part of the new process of Design and Engineering collaboration, the design team has been made code owners of the code in `src/stories` and the reference, ie approved, images in `.loki/reference`.
+So if you are adding a new story, modifying an existing one, or updating Loki reference images you will be required to have a designer give their approval on the GitHub PR.